dsheiko/cjsc/README.md

 ## <a name="a-use"></a>Using CommonJS Compiler in the command line

 ```
  Usage: cjsc <src-path> <dest-path>

     <src-path> - source filename (e.g. main.js)
-    --help, -h
-            displays this help screen

     --output, -o
         destination filename for compiled code
-            <dest-path>, -o=<dest-path>
+        example: <dest-path>, -o=<dest-path>

     --minify, -M
         minify the output file

     --config, -C
         specify a configuration JSON file
-            --config=<file>
+        example: --config=<file>

     --transform, -t
         use a transform module on top-level files.
-            --transform=[MODULE --opt]
+        example: --transform=[MODULE --opt]

     --plugin, -p
         register MODULE as a plugin
-            --plugin=MODULE
+        example: --plugin=MODULE

     --source-map
         specify an output file where to generate source map.
 Use "*" automatic naming
-            --source-map=<file/pattern>
+        example: --source-map=<file/pattern>

     --source-map-url
         the path to the source map to be added in.
-            --source-map-url=<url>
+        example: --source-map-url=<url>

     --source-map-root
         the path to the original source to be included in the source map.
-            --source-map-root=<path>
+        example: --source-map-root=<path>

     --banner
         preserve copyright comments in the output.

     --debug
         debug mode.

+    --help, -h
+        displays this help screen

 Passing arguments to transforms:

   For -t you may use subarg syntax to pass options to the
   transforms or plugin function as the second parameter.
 For example:

-    -t [ foo --x 3 --beep { a: 1 } ]
+    -t [ foo --x 3 --beep '{ a: 1 }' ]

   will call the `foo` transform for each applicable file by calling:

-    foo( file, { x: 3, beep: { a: 1 } } )
+    foo( file, { x: 3, beep: '{ a: 1 }' } )
 ```

 Compile `main-module.js` into `build.js`: